 every couple of months i search for the name 'mac mitchell' on facebook. today's search came up big. two new mac mitchell's have joined facebook recently. and of course i automatically sent them friend requests. here's a quick synopsis of some of the other mac mitchell's i've discovered out there:

+1. mac mitchell: age 21 (lufkin, tx) - graduating from sfasu in '08. he enjoys tennis, grey's anatomy and doesn't like to read.
+2. mac mitchell: age 15 (houston, tx) - graduating from cypress creek high school in '10. he's single, like's video games and WE HAVE THE SAME BIRTHDAY!
 3. mac mitchell: age 26(?) (gainesville, fl) - UF graduate, married and has two dogs. i actually heard about this guy from some of my UF friends. i also met his roommate who came to clemson for a tour.
+4. mack mitchell: age 19 (cheyenne, wy) - graduating from WU in '09. enjoys break dancing, the ladies and has excellent taste in music and movies.

 i am really interested in the other mac mitchell's of the world. the ones i've found thus far are all different and live all over the country. it's amazing. though, they are all named mckenzie...while my name is macgregor.